If your question isn't answered below, email the Editor-in-Chief. Questions are usually answered within 24 hours.

 - Can I post my manuscript on a file sharing site like ResearchGate?

 You are welcome and encouraged to share a link to articles on the official Journal website.
-However, unless you participate in AuthorChoice, most authors sign over their copyright to the publisher.
-Until we make your article open access a year after publication, it is a violation of the copyright agreement (i.e., a violation of law) to post your manuscript on an open access site.
+However, unless you participate in AuthorChoice, it is a violation of the copyright agreement (i.e., a violation of law) to post your manuscript on an open access site.

 This restriction is in place for a good reason.
 We, like most journals, count on subscription fees to defer most publication costs; this is why publishing your paper in the Journal of Neurophysiology is cheaper than for open access journals.
 Self-publication circumvents subscriptions, and thus ultimately harms the journal and our ability to keep publication costs low.